Your Genesys Blog Subscription has been confirmed!

 To orchestrate incredible experiences, it’s very helpful to know where to start and where the biggest improvement impacts exist.
 Journey management provides you with the map to continuous improvement.
 By connecting with disparate data sources from across your experience touchpoints, journey management platforms unify data.

 AI is used to stitch together identities from across customer activity to create an adaptive customer profile that’s continually learning.
 With a stitched identity, omnichannel events can be captured, tracked and woven into journeys.
-Across website activity, mobile applications, phone IVR systems, contact center agents, point-of-sales systems, service technician visits, ATMs — even IoT devices and telemetry — you’re capturing events.
-These events are compiled into journeys, and users are presented with visualizations that show each step, each path and variation from point A to point Q in your experiences.
+Across website activity, mobile applications, phone IVR systems, contact centre agents, point-of-sales systems, service technician visits, ATMs — even IoT devices and telemetry — you’re capturing events.
+These events are compiled into journeys, and users are presented with visualisations that show each step, each path and variation from point A to point Q in your experiences.

-Order of magnitude of the volume of users along each path segment is visualized in the thickness of the line to help quickly understand whether a point of failure is a trickle or a raging river.
+Order of magnitude of the volume of users along each path segment is visualised in the thickness of the line to help quickly understand whether a point of failure is a trickle or a raging river.
 Adding to the value of this picture is the ability to double-click into the common attributes of the users that are experiencing this friction or failure and quickly identify an impacted area.
 Examples might be demographic, geographic, application — to target for action and resolution.

 You can start small and grow from there.
 But once you share the insights you’re generating on your portion of the journey, your colleagues will soon want to find ways to join you.
 And that’s a good thing for customers and for the company.